 What Happens to the Child?

-In most cases, hospitalization is required.
+In most cases, victims of MBPS need hospitalization.
 And because they may be deemed a "medical mystery," hospital stays tend to be longer than usual.
 Whatever the cause, the child's symptoms — whether created or fabricated — ease or completely disappear when the perpetrator isn't present.

 According to experts, common conditions and symptoms that are created or fabricated by parents or caregivers with MBPS can include: failure to thrive, allergies, asthma, vomiting, diarrhea, seizures, and infections.

-If the child lives to be old enough to comprehend what's happening, the psychological damage can be significant.
+For a child who is old enough to understand what's happening, the psychological damage can be significant.
 The child may come to feel that he or she will only be loved when ill and may, therefore, help the parent try to deceive doctors, using self-abuse to avoid being abandoned.
 And so, some victims of MBPS are at risk of repeating the cycle of abuse.

 Getting Help for the Child